 We made a joint decision on the spot not to dwell on the negative.
 We were so blessed to have a healthy, beautiful baby.
 We weren’t going to make him missing the birth the narrative of the most important moment in our family’s life to date.
 This was to be a happy day, a time of celebration.
 And it was.
 But Covid restrictions prevented us from sharing the moment we had dreamt about for so long, the birth of our first child.

 But we can point blame.
-I blame powers that be in the HSE and Government Health Department who have had 14 months to come up with a solution to ensure this situation did not have to happen.
+I blame powers that be in the HSE and Government Health Department who have had 18 months to come up with a solution to ensure this situation did not have to happen.
 A solution that ensures women are supported by their chosen birth partners at every stage of their maternity care.
 Having your partner by your side in labour is not a luxury, it’s a basic human need.
 We understood when they applied these crisis measures across all hospitals in March 2020 on the basis that no one was prepared for the scale of this pandemic.
-But over a year on, when the entire country has adapted to living with Covid-19, from huge global businesses moving to a work-from-home model to tiny local shops moving their businesses online, how have we still not progressed past the lazy blanket ruling that means women are forced to labour entirely alone?
+But a year later, after the entire country had adapted to living with Covid-19, from huge global businesses moving to a work-from-home model to tiny local shops moving their businesses online, how had we still not progressed past the lazy blanket ruling that means women are forced to labour entirely alone?

 I blame powers that be in the HSE and Government Health Department who have had 14 months to come up with a solution to ensure this situation did not have to happen.